eclipse-sumo/sumo/docs/web/docs/TraCI/Person_Value_Retrieval.md

 teleported within the current time step - a default "error" value is returned.

-The following variable values can be retrieved, the type of the return value is also shown in the table.
+The following variable values can be retrieved and subscribed to.
+The type of the return
+value is also shown in the table.
+It is not possible to subscribe to split taxi reservation which is technically more of a change function and just implemented as a retrieval function because it needs a return value.

 <center>
 **Overview Retrievable Person Variables**